 Lastly, zoom in to see elevation sitting faintly along contour lines.

 You’ll notice that, even with glasses, elevation is relatively hard to read in the Google Maps app, and disappears if you zoom in too much.
 We recommend using the following alternatives to view elevation on Android or iPhone.

 You’ll probably need a third-party app to find more accurate and legible elevation measurements on Android.

 My Elevation is an easy-to-use options that displays the surface elevation above sea level based on latitude and longitude.
 You can see your elevation and coordinates updating as you move, and share your location with others.

 How to see elevation on iPhone

 The easiest way to view your elevation on iPhone is by using Apple’s default compass app.
 Open the app, and Apple will display your current elevation under your location.

-Google doesn’t use surveyor data, but it uses multiple data sources, ranging from LiDAR to SRTM to unknown sources, to determine elevation.
-Google started to use LiDAR twelve years ago, which gives it a vertical accuracy of 5~25cm error.
-Sadly, they have not publicly disclosed where it was used, but the accuracy would be significantly less for places where Google didn’t use LiDAR or SRTM.
+Google doesn’t use surveyor data, but it uses multiple data sources, ranging from LiDAR to SRTM to unknown sources.
+Google started using LiDAR over 12 years ago, which gives it a vertical accuracy of 5~25cm error.
+Sadly, they haven’t publicly disclosed where it’s been used, but accuracy would be significantly less for places where Google didn’t use LiDAR or SRTM.
 You can read more in this study.